jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 <img src="/assets/haversine.png" alt="Latitude & Longitude Diagram" class="banner"/>

-I'm always facing the problem of calculating the distance between two points over the surface of the Earth.
-So let's dive into the haversine and see what we can do to speed it up, and even examine the life-altering philosophy of such endeavors.
+I'm always facing the problem of calculating the distance between two points on the surface of the Earth.
+Most of my readers will already be aware of the Haversine formula, so let's dive in and see how many earth shattering speed enhancements we can make.

 <!--more-->

-## The one you know, good old haversine
+## Good old haversine

 Haversine is a pretty solid way to calculate distances.
 Although it assumes the earth is a sphere, it sacrifices very little and reaches a good level of speed.
-Despite it being the more performant among the top distance algorithms, the haversine still involves 7 computationally expensive trigonometric functions (4 Sin, 2 Cos, 1 Atan), Pows and two square roots and looks like this:
+Despite it being the more performant among the top distance algorithms, the haversine still involves 7 computationally expensive trigonometric functions (4 sines, 2 cosines, 1 arc tangent, 2 powers of two, and 2 square roots) and looks like this:

 ``` javascript
 const R = 6378.137;